akshayrangnekar/vigilant-octo-telegram/massaging-input-data.md

 ## Analysis of data quality

-To analyse whether the data was complete, we wrote `analysis.js`, which loops through the JSON structure and decides
+To analyse whether the data was complete, we wrote `analysis.js`, which loops through the JSON structure and performs some quick calculations.

+For example, the output showed that we have 1678 restaurants, 143 of which are starred, 265 with bib gourmand and 1270 guide selections.
+1219 restaurants have a district field, but 459 are missing that field.
+871 restaurants are in New York, with 502  in California, and 305 in Illinois.
+The fields function shows the total number of restaurants that have each field - surprisingly, of the 1678 there are six missing a phone number, and six missing a postcode.

+## Optimization of data

+The data still wasn't ready to load in.
+We developed a transformation application `transform.js` that works on the output data from the conversion \(`index.js`\).
+The application consolidates the three fields that contain ranking information \("michelin\_stars", "bib\_gourmand" and "michelin\_guide\_selection"\) into a single "score" field.
+Integers and floating point numbers are transformed from strings to numbers.
+The attributes array is flattened and the facilities string is stripped of special characters.